pvoznenko/finatra-angular-example/README.markdown

 $ curl -i -X POST http://localhost:7070/api/users/authentication
 ```

-You will get response status `201` - because this method will fake user creation.
+You will get response status `201` - because this method will fake user creation and provide you with auth token for private API.

 You can also can check list of authenticated users by following URL (this part made only for debugging, limit is
 optional parameter, default 10.
 If limit < 0 then you will get all data):